Rautalampi: History

 Not too long after the establishment of the parish, most likely in 1563, the divisions were renamed: Keitele became Kymi, Konnevesi became Rautalampi and Saraavesi became Pernasalo.
 The Kymi fourth was later renamed to Kivijärvi in 1617.
 The territories of the fourths did not change until the fourths were abolished entirely in 1684.

 The first ecclesiastical division of the Rautalampi parish happened when Laukaa became separate in 1628, while the last division was the separation of Konnevesi in 1919 (administratively slightly later in 1922).

 National park

 Southern Konnevesi National Park was established in 2014.
 It is known for its prehistoric rock paintings.

+Culture

+Music

+The Finnish rock band Grand Merlin, originally from Rautalampi, made a Finnish-language cover version of the 1974 Lynyrd Skynyrd single "Sweet Home Alabama" in 1983.
+The song under the name "Rautalampi" was written by the band's bassist Hannu Niskanen.

+Food

+In the 1980s, the traditional dish of Rautalampi was a "cobbler's roast" (Suutarin paisti) made of browned pork and vendace.